For COVID-related Information and Vaccination Requirements, please view the Return to Campus Task Force page.

 - Continues to develop professional and management skills through independent research,

-networking, attending seminars and workshops to maintain awareness of current and
+networking, attending seminars and workshops, etc., to maintain awareness of current

-changing trends in education and specific to disciplines in area of responsibility.
+and changing trends in education and specific to disciplines in the area of responsibility.

-Remains knowledgeable of regulatory issues specific to the nursing program and administrative
+Remains knowledgeable of regulatory issues specific to EOF program operations and

-the College to external constituencies and projects a positive self-image of professionalism,
+external committees and projects a positive self-image of professionalism, appearance,

-confidentiality, honesty and personal integrity at all times.
+confidentiality, courtesy, conduct, honesty, fairness, and personal integrity at all

-- Minimum of a Master’s degree in Education, Student Personnel Services, or related
+Minimum of a Master’s degree in Education, Student Personnel Services, or related

 Special Knowledge, Skills and Abilities

-of the principles, methods, and techniques in program management, design, implementation,
+Knowledge of the principles, methods, and techniques in program management, design,

-- Effective verbal and written communication skills, interpersonal skills, influence
+verbal and written communication skills, interpersonal, and customer service skills

 As a New Jersey First Act Employer, new employees must establish a primary residence